mochsalim/InstaScrape/README.md

 ## Contributing

-Feel free to open issues for bug reports and feature requests, or even make pull requests !
+Feel free to open issues for bug reports and feature requests, or even better, make pull requests!
 If you are reporting bugs, please include the log file in `~/.instascrape/instascrape.log`.

 ## Disclaimer